Halfspace-io/hs-dbu-hackathon/README.md

 ### 1.2.
 Optional: Install virtual environment with UV (the new python management tool)

-UV is the new python management tool we are using.
+UV is a new python management tool.
 You can check a demo of basic usage [here](https://docs.astral.sh/uv/).

 1. Install uv (check this [page](https://docs.astral.sh/uv/getting-started/installation/) for more details):
 * MacOs and Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`